Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

 \item For each $ u $ in $ U $ we add rows corresponding to the relations $ [u] + [1-u] $, $ [u] + [u^{-1}] $, $ [u] - [1-u^{-1}] $, $ [u] + [\frac{-u}{1-u}] $ and $ [u] - [(1-u)^{-1}] $, resulting in, say,~$ m $ rows in total. \end{itemize}

-Then the kernel of the right-multiplication by $ A $ on $ \Z^{1+n+m} $ (regarded as row vectors) gives the relations among the various elements that we put into the rows of $ A $.
-In particular, if we find an element in this kernel that has $1$ as its first entry, then we have succeeded in writing $ \sum _i n_i [x_i] $ explicitly in terms of the elements of the form ~\eqref{5-term} and~\eqref{2-2-term}.
+Then the kernel of the right-multiplication by $ A $ on $ \Z^{1+n+m} $ (as row vectors) gives the relations among the various elements that we put into the rows of $ A $.
+An element in this kernel with $1$ as its first entry encodes a rewriting of~$ \sum _i n_i [x_i] $ as sum of elements as in~\eqref{5-term} and \eqref{2-2-term}.

-Unfortunately, however, this rather straightforward method is rarely successful.
-Instead, we may have to allow increases in the set ~$ U $, which may make the computation too large to be carried out.
-It was, however, done successfully, to some extent by trial and error, for a number of imaginary quadratic number fields.
+Unfortunately, this straightforward method is rarely successful.
+Instead, we may have to enlarge~$ U $, and the computation can simply become too large.
+It was, however, done successfully, to some extent by trial and error, for a several imaginary quadratic number fields.

 \begin{example} The most notable example among those is the field $k = \mathbb{Q}(\sqrt{-303})$, for which it is known from \cite{BeGa} that~$ |K_2(\O)| = 22$.
 The results for this case are described in Appendix~\ref{huge}. \end{example}